How to Use This Calculator

 Why is knowing your loan interest rate important?

-Knowing your loan interest rate is crucial for effectively managing your finances because it determines the cost of borrowing and significantly impacts your total repayment amount.
-A clear understanding of the rate allows you to budget accurately, compare loan offers, and identify opportunities to reduce interest expenses through refinancing or early repayment, ultimately saving you money over the loan's term.
+Knowing your loan interest rate is crucial because it determines the cost of borrowing.
+A clear understanding of the rate lets you budget accurately, compare loan offers, and identify refinancing opportunities.
+For example, a $10,000 loan at 5.06% costs $800 in interest over 36 months.

 What factors influence a loan interest rate?